The BNP Paribas Swiss Foundation is committed

 We also intervene in favour of education in Switzerland and we support charitable causes borne by bank employees.

 The BNP Paribas Swiss Foundation is committed to research on climate change.
 Its commitment is demonstrated through a desire to understand and share the major issues involved in global warming.

 We also support and encourage the new generation of researchers who are invested in favour of a greater understanding of these issues.

 The BNP Paribas Swiss Foundation positions itself as a vehicle for the values of the BNP Paribas Group.
 Around these core values, we strengthen the sense of belonging while opening up the bank and its employees to new horizons.
 Its committee is composed as follows :

 The art collection

-The Collection is mainly presented in the entrance halls and reception rooms of the BNP Paribas in Switzerland clientele.
+The collection is primarily on display in the entrance halls and client reception rooms at BNP Paribas in Switzerland.

-The Foundation’s interest in art and the cultural sector is also expressed via the partnerships that it establishes with institutional actors, and in particular with Swiss museums.
-The lending of works is, for example, granted for exhibitions, which puts a spotlight on the Collection outside the walls of the Bank.
-The Foundation is also a member of the International Association of Corporate Collections of Contemporary Art (IACCCA), which allows it to exchange and to achieve recognition with other important corporate collections, in such a way as to affirm its active presence in the cultural sphere.
+The Foundation’s interest in art and the cultural sphere is also reflected in its partnerships with institutional players, especially leading Swiss museums.
+Works of art are lent for exhibitions, for example, showcasing the collection outside the bank’s walls.
+The Foundation is also a member of the International Association of Corporate Collections of Contemporary Art (IACCCA), allowing it to interact with and gain a reputation among other large corporate collections, and consolidating its active presence in the world of culture.